anonymousbitcoin/anon-full-node-wallet/README.md

 rpcuser=ENTER-RANDOM-ALPHANUMERICAL-PASSWORD
 rpcpassword=ENTER-RANDOM-ALPHANUMERICAL-PASSWORD
 rpcport=7932
+testnet=1
 #addnode=...

 ```

 ### Notes from ZENCash - Known Issues and Limitations

-1. **Issue:** TheAnonymousDesktop GUI Wallet is not compatible with applications that modify the ANON `wallet.dat` file.
+1. **Issue:** The Anonymous Desktop GUI Wallet is not compatible with applications that modify the ANON `wallet.dat` file.
 The wallet should not be used
 with such applications on the same PC.
 For instance some distributed exchange applications are known to create watch-only addresses in the
 `wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.
 1. **Limitation:** if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.